prateek1verma/genedrive/README.md

 ## DrMxR manual

-For a more complete description of ``DrMxR`` please go to [A unifying approach to gene drive](https://www.biorxiv.org/content/10.1101/2020.02.28.970103v1.full).
+For a more complete description of ``DrMxR`` please go to [A common gene drive language eases regulatory process and eco-evolutionary extensions](https://doi.org/10.1186/s12862-021-01881-y).

 ``DrMxR`` works on Mac Linux and Windows on computers, tablets or phones.